 “I look at every aspect of your life, whether it is personal or business,

 to design an individual style that’s right for you.”

 “Four years ago I came home from a trip to Paris and came to Jamileh to do alterations on a couture dress only to discover Paris was in my back yard,” said Ms. Ackers.“ It does not matter if it is formal or informal, dresses or pants; Jamileh’s clothes are always perfect for what I need.”
 Ackers contributes Kamran’s success to her hands-on approach.“Jamileh personally selects all the fabrics in her store, consults with her client every step of the way, and is hands-on in the in the design process,” says Ackers."Her clothes are one of kind and just absolutely beautiful.”

 In September of 2007, Jamileh Kamran wrote two books, The Art of Couture and The Art of Decoration.
 Shortly after that Kamran opened the first School of Fashion in Arkansas, the Jamileh Kamran School of Fashion, now known as Arkansas Fashion School.
-Since then Kamran has trained and mentored many students of all ages and genders to be a successful fashion designer and create jobs for themselves and others.
+Since then, Kamran has trained and mentored students of all ages and genders to be successful fashion designers and create jobs for themselves and others.